Add Tracking Script to Your Website | Predictive Response

 To track if campaign members click to landing pages or other pages on your site, it is required that the Predictive tracking script is added to the page source for your site.
 This script is similar to the kind of tracking script you would use for Google Analytics.
 If your website uses page templates, we suggest you add the script to the template so that it propagates through the entire website.

 - If you are placing the tracking script on a page that is a redirection page, make sure the script is entered above the redirection.

 - Most websites re-use one file for common content, so it’s likely that you won’t have to place the code snippet on every single page of your website.

-Use either the http or https script to enable click tracking for your emails.
+Use the following https script to enable click tracking for your emails.
 Click here for tracking script.